Aditya-0510/attendance-final/README.md

 # Welcome to Proxypakki

 Contrary to what the name might suggest, Proxypakki is a highly secure and robust attendance recording and tracking application.
-It's not just reliable—it's flexible, efficient, and user-friendly.
+It's not just reliable —> it's flexible, efficient, and user-friendly.

 Using biometric verification, geo-fencing, and other advanced methods, Proxypakki ensures that proxy attendance is virtually impossible.
 The app also boasts an intuitive UI, a well-structured backend, and seamless data flow.